 Watch African Cats on the Big Screen to Help Save the Savanna

-Disney Nature's African Cats movie is based on the real life adventures of two big cat families fighting for survival in Kenya's Masai Mara.
+Disney Nature's African Cats movie is based on the real-life adventures of two big cat families fighting for survival in Kenya's Masai Mara.
 African Cats shows the true story of an injured lioness and her cub, Layla and Mara, and a cheetah named Sita raising five cubs on her own.
 Footage for this epic wildlife documentary directed by Alastair Fothergill and Keith Scholey was shot on the wild Masai Mara savanna's of Kenya with narration by none other than Samuel L Jackson!
 Take a look at the Keith Scholey interview to find out about the making of this gripping nature film.
 More interested in the wild Masai Mara than filmmaking?
 Browse our affordable Kenya Safaris to Masai Mara.

 Here's the official African Cats trailer to give you a glimpse of the spectacular scenery and wildlife action to expect from Disney's nature feature.